 After pondering these questions with colleagues and getting some expert advice from our friends at San Francisco Municipal Transportation Agency (or “Muni” as it’s known), I have it straight.
-The next time I’m in San Francisco, beloved for its iconic cable cars, I’ll know what I’m talking about.
+The next time I’m visiting San Francisco attractions, I’ll know what I’m talking about.

 If it runs on steel rails with a pole connected to an overhead wire above, it's a trolley.
 Muni’s trolley coaches run on electric power lines overhead, reducing emissions and repair costs for the city.
 If it runs on steel rails with an open slot between them, and no overhead wires, it's a cable car.
 You can often see people standing on the running boards outside of the cable cars.
 Simple enough.

 The world-famous cable cars are the open-aired touristy mode of transportation also featured in the rice commercials and the opening credits of the show Full House.
 Having had the opportunity to hop aboard one of these, I can attest to the unique experience, especially at night with nothing separating you from the darkness except the metal railing you’re holding onto.